 - 1. Must have a valid high school diploma or equivalent (such as GED or HiSet) - 2.
-Complete the TEAS pre-entrance examination - 3.
-Have good moral character as evidenced by references - 4.
-Verify a criminal background check free of Class A or B felony - Enroll in Family Care Safety Registry and not be on the Employee Disqualification List - 6.
+Completed the TEAST pre-entrance examination - 3.
+Have a good moral character as evidenced by references - Verify a criminal background check free of Class A or B felony

+- 5. Enroll in Family Care Safety Registry and not be on the Employee Disqualification List - 6.
 Have adequate finances to complete the program and reliable transportation - 7.
-Maintain the ability to perform required functional abilities - Eligibility to write the Licensure exam as described in Missouri Nursing Practice Act section 335.066 completion of the program does not guarantee eligibility.
+Maintain the ability to perform required functional abilities - 8.
+Eligibility to write the Licensure exam as described in Missouri Nursing Practice Act section 335.066 completion of the program does not guarantee eligibility.